DysphoriAlluka/Big-Ben/README.md

 # Info
-Big Ben is a bot that bongs every hour in.
-It is more or less a private discord bot, and has some utilities.
+Big Ben is a bot that bongs every hour in UTC and has some utilities.
+More commands are to come, as this bot is still in development.

 # Commands
 ### `there are unlisted, secret commands.`